manik96m/React/README_features.md

 [Passing Data Deeply with Context](/src/components/UsingContext)
 - When multiple components in a tree need the same data then it can be lead to situtation called "prop drilling"
-- Context lets a prent component provide data to the entire tree below it
+- Context lets a parent component provide data to the entire tree below it
 - Creating and using context
     - Create context
     - Use the context (in children components)